-Also known as a permanent hairstyle, a perm is a treatment that uses chemicals and heat to alter your hair, leaving it permanently wavy, curly or straight, depending on your desired finish.
+Short for ‘permanent hairstyle’, a perm is a treatment that uses chemicals and heat to alter the structure of your hair, leaving it permanently wavy, curly or straight, depending on your desired finish.
 Curly permed hairstyles were all the rage in the ’80s, because of the era’s obsession with big hairstyles.
 But like so many trends from this time, the hairstyle is back and better than ever.

 Nowadays, permed hairstyles are wearable, natural-looking and a fun way to switch up your look.
 And thanks to the different types of perms, they now cater to a variety of hair needs, too.
 If you’re thinking about taking the plunge, here’s everything you need to know about getting a perm.